Lakhankumawat/LearnCPP/S-Strings/README.md

 3. initialized array of string size

-4. for 0 to lenght of string do
+4. for 0 to length of string do
   - array[i]=str[i];
   - int flag =0;
   - for 0 to i do